kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
 *An introduction by example to Matrix dataflow and mxWeb*

+## tl;dr
-mxWeb makes web pages easier to build, debug, refactor, and maintain, simply by changing what happens when we read and write properties:
+mxWeb makes web pages easier to build, debug, refactor, and maintain simply by changing what happens when we read and write properties:
-* when B reads A, A remembers; and
+* when B reads A, A remembers B; and
 * when A changes, A tells B.

+From that we get:
+* declarative/functional code everywhere (not just the component);
+* more efficiency than is possible with VDOM; and
+* no other framework to learn.

 What does it mean for B to read A?
 It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below:
 ````clojure